Tuition and Fees

 OTHER WORK OPPORTUNITIES

-Numerous student assistant positions are available in on-campus and off-campus information agencies and libraries for students in SILS programs.
+Numerous student assistant positions are available in on-campus and off-campus information technology units and libraries for students in SILS programs.
 Students must apply directly to the individual departments or organizations for these positions.
 The School receives notices of part-time job and internship opportunities and makes this information available to students via the SILS jobs listserv.
 In addition, students are encourage to review all the resources in the Careers section of the SILS website.